Treatment for shingles

 The eruptive stage

-The Post Neuralgia stage
+The post-neuralgia stage

 Sometimes, the patients may feel continuous pain along the nerve pathway where earlier blisters were present.
 This pain even persists after the complete healing of blisters.
-This is the post-neuralgia.
+This is post-neuralgia.
 Anti-inflammatory creams and oils can be helpful in such conditions.

 When are shingles contagious?